 Since start-up in November 2017, the GAC has effectively treated PFOA and/or PFOS in the on-base potable water system to below the Lifetime Health Advisory, and has reduced concentrations of other PFAS, for which no Lifetime Health Advisories have been established by USEPA.
 Influent, intermediate, and effluent concentrations from the GAC system are included in Table 2-1.
 Since the WTP system was upgraded to include the GAC system in November 2017, total PFOA and/or PFAS has been reduced in the system effluent to below the Lifetime Health Advisory and was non-detect during the December 2017 and February 2018 sampling.
 During the February 2018 sampling event, influent concentrations also decreased significantly, as compared to previous sampling events.
-This fluctuation in influent concentrations may be influenced by which well is pumping at the time of sampling.
+This fluctuation in influent concentration is believed to be a result of the cycled operation of the two raw water pumps, and influent concentrations may be influenced by which well is pumping at the time of sampling.
 Because of the limited time of operation, a change-out frequency has not been established for the WTP GAC units.